 There are a few priories in Gloucestershire, most of which are in Gloucester.
 The priories of Gloucester are all within walking distance of each other and make a great walk through history.
-There are many churches and the cathedral to see in the city, enabling you to experience the cities religious history.
+There are many churches and the cathedral to see in the city.
+Thus enabling you to experience the city’s religious history.

-A priory is a monastery of men or women that live under religious vows that are headed by a prior or prioress.
+A priory is a monastery of men or women that live under religious vows that a prior or prioress oversees.
 Priories may be houses of mendicant friars or nuns or monasteries of monks or nuns.
-Houses of canons regular and canonesses regular also use this term, the alternative being “canonry”.
+Houses of cannons regular and canonesses regular also use this term, the alternative being “canonry”.

-The Anglo-Saxon St. Oswold’s Priory is located near to Gloucester Cathedral.
+The Anglo-Saxon St. Oswald’s Priory is near to Gloucester Cathedral.
 It is a historically significant religious site in the city and has an interesting backstory.
-The current site is a preserved ruin in a park, it has many posters detailing the history of the artefact.
+The current site is a preserved ruin in a park.
+It has many posters detailing the history of the artefact.

-St. Oswald’s Priory was founded by Lady Aethelflaed of Mercia, daughter of Alfred the Great, in around 900AD.
-The original building was constructed using recycled Roman stones.
-Originally this site was a Christian burial site but in 909AD the relics of St Oswold were taken here, the building was then dedicated to St Oswold.
+Lady Aethelflaed of Mercia founded St. Oswald’s Priory.
+She was the daughter of Alfred the Great, in around 900AD.
+They constructed the original building using recycled Roman stones.
+Originally, this site was a Christian burial site, but in 909AD.
+They brought the relics of St Oswald to the priory.
+Then they dedicated it to St Oswald.

-Located to the south of Gloucester just off the canal towpath and a short walk from the historic docks.
-The grounds of Llanthony Secunda Priory are open all year round for you to explore and is home to many wildflowers and reeds in their pond.
+Located to the south of Gloucester, just off the canal towpath and a short walk from the historic docks.
+The grounds of Llanthony Secunda Priory are open all year round for you to explore.
+The grounds are home to many wildflowers and reeds in their pond.

-Only a small part of the medieval priory has survived, this includes the great barn.
-What remains of this gives a good idea of the size and quality of the original building.
+Only a small part of the medieval priory has survived.
+This includes the great barn.
+What remains of this well shows the size and quality of the original building.
 The ruins of the original barn are accessible throughout the year while walking the grounds.

-Llanthony Secunda Priory was established in Gloucester by the canons of Llanthony Priory.
-This was formed when they were driven out of their priory in Wales, due to constant raids by the Welsh.
+The canons of Llanthony Priory established Llanthony Secunda Priory in Gloucester.
+They formed this when they were driven out of their priory in Wales because of constant raids by the Welsh.

-Greyfriars was a medieval monastic house founded about 1231. the current Greyfriars Priory site is the remains of the 16th-century friary church.
+Greyfriars was a medieval monastic house founded about 1231.
+The current Greyfriars site is the remains of the 16th-century friary church.

-Gloucester Blackfriars was founded in 1239 for a community of Dominican friars, these were called Blackfriars due to the colour of their habits.
-Significant fragments of the church still survive including 13th-century roof timbers.
+They founded Gloucester Blackfriars in 1239 for a community of Dominican friars.
+They called these Blackfriars because of the colour of their habits.
+Significant fragments of the church still survive, including 13th-century roof timbers.
 At its busiest, the monastery was home to 40 friars.
-Henry VIII’s dissolution of the monasteries meant that Blackfriars was closed in 1539.
-The buildings were sold to a local clothier called Alderman Thomas Bell, he converted the church into a mansion.
-The buildings around the cloister were used by him as a workshop.
+Henry VIII’s dissolution of the monasteries meant Blackfriars were closed in 1539.
+They sold the buildings to a local clothier called Alderman Thomas Bell; he, however, converted the church into a mansion.
+He used the buildings around the cloister as a workshop.

-Guided Tours are available on request and arranged through the local Civic Trust.
+Guided Tours are available on request.
+You can arrange tours via the local Civic Trust.
 The venue is also now available for use for weddings, corporate hire and other private events.